Jingle Bell Rock

 "Jingle Bell Rock" is an American Christmas song first released by Bobby Helms in 1957.
-It has received frequent airplay in the United States during every Christmas season since then, and is generally considered Helms's signature song.
+It, alongside various cover versions, have received frequent airplay in the United States during every Christmas season since then, and is generally considered Helms's signature song.
 "Jingle Bell Rock" was composed by Joseph Carleton Beal and James Ross Boothe, although both Helms and session guitarist on the song Hank Garland disputed this (see Authorship controversy section below).
 Beal was a Massachusetts-born public relations professional and longtime resident of South Ocean Avenue in Atlantic City, New Jersey, and Boothe was an American writer in the advertising business.